 Customer Rights: Notice to the Public

-NAIPTA is committed to ensuring that no person is excluded from participation in or denied the benefits of its services on the age, sex/gender, ability, race, color, national origin, gender identify or expression, and sexual orientation in accordance with Title VI and other Civil Rights laws and statutes.
+NAIPTA is committed to ensuring that no person is excluded from participation in or denied the benefits of its services on the basis race, color, or national origin (including Limited English Proficiency), as provided by Title VI of the Civil Rights Act of 1964, as amended, or on the basis of age, sex/gender, ability, gender identity or expression, and sexual orientation as provided by other civil rights statutes.

 NAIPTA’s objective is to: